voucherifyio/voucherify-openapi/changelog/OPEN-API.md

 - Fixed `number` to `integer` on the "Validation Rule Object" page.
 - Added `updated_at` filter to `ExportCustomerFilters` schema.
 Tested for `$before`, `$after`, `$is` – works.
 The `$is_not` fitler does not work.
 - Added `SimplePromotionStack` and `SimplePromotionStackCampaign` schemas because `promotion_stack` was added to customer redemption events.
+- Changed info about the maximum of vouchers returned in List Vouchers
+- Changed descriptions to `total`, `balance`, and `points` descriptions for List Voucher Transactions
+- Added `deprecated` not to the `birthday` properties
+- Info about an async action to Add or Remove Loyalty Card Balance articles

 ## 2024-02-22